 TAKE THE SURVEY

-Simply put, fixed Internet provides Internet access to a single location.
+Fixed Internet provides Internet to a single address.
+Learn more.

-Now, more than ever, broadband Internet is an essential and crucial service to those who live, learn and work in Ottawa County.
-In some areas of Ottawa County, high-speed Internet is not available.
-In order to bridge this digital divide, the committee needs to gain a better picture of which properties do not have the essential internet they need.
+Now, more than ever, broadband Internet is an essential and crucial service to those who live, learn and work in the eastern Upper Peninsula.
+In some areas of Chippewa, Luce and Mackinac Counties, high-speed Internet is not available.
+In order to bridge this digital divide, the EUPConnect Collaborative needs to gain a better picture of which properties do not have the essential internet they need.
 For this, we need your help!

-This survey provides accurate data regarding which properties have Internet access, the affordability if access is available, and the digital literacy of the county residents.
-Information gathered will only be used to support broadband Internet expansion efforts and will aid the committee in seeking grant funding to increase broadband availability in Ottawa County.
+This survey provides accurate data regarding which properties have Internet access and the affordability if access is available.
+Information gathered will only be used to support broadband Internet expansion efforts and will aid the committee in seeking grant funding to increase broadband availability in the eastern Upper Peninsula.

 Completing this survey should take five minutes or less.
 Any information submitted will not be sold, but may be used in planning to expand access opportunities with government and local partners.
 We understand that you may not have all the necessary information to answer each question on this survey, please answer to the best of your ability.

 A: The goal of this survey is to identify areas of the eastern Upper Peninsula that do not have the infrastructure needed to support broadband Internet or have poor Internet service.

 A: Clicking the speed test button at the bottom of this survey will submit your survey answers.
 The speed test will open on a different page and is the last step to submitting the survey.
 You may repeat the speed test as many times as you like.

 A: While the survey will work on a cell phone, participants are encouraged to complete it from a home or business connection.